(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Introduction

-Certain types of artificial agents already employ ‘irrational’ behaviours in order to maximise reward, such as random actions taken as part of exploration in reinforcement learning \shortcite{ladosz_2022}, or profit non-maximising strategies that attempt to reduce potential loss \cite{ganzfried_2023}.
+Certain types of artificial agents already employ ‘irrational' behaviours in order to maximise reward, such as random actions taken as part of exploration in reinforcement learning \shortcites{ladosz_2022}\citep{ladosz_2022}, or profit non-maximising strategies that attempt to reduce potential loss \citep{ganzfried_2023}.
 As we will see, there are cases where irrational behaviour can lead to optimal outcomes.
-Crucial in determining when each type of behaviour is most suitable is understanding the environment an agent is operating in, as well as potential agents one may interact with.
+Crucial in determining when each type of behaviour is most suitable is understanding the environment that an agent is operating in, as well as potential agents one may interact with.

 However, it is often not an easy task to identify what type of agents one is interacting with, or to establish their level of rationality.
-A number of opponent modelling methods have emerged \cite{albrecht_stone_2018}.
-For existing techniques, including policy reconstruction \shortcite{ganzfried_sandholm_2011,chakraborty_stone_2014,silver_2016,mealing_shapiro_2017} or classification \shortcite{abdul-rahman_2000,schadd_2007,iglesias_2010}, restrictive assumptions often need to be made that require some knowledge about the agent that is being modelled.
-Domain-specific research, in particular employing combinations of existing methods, is still required to allow for the identification of irrational opponents.
+A number of opponent modelling methods have emerged that attempt to make predictions about an opponent, including their goals and actions \citep{albrecht_stone_2018}.
+For existing techniques, including policy reconstruction \shortcites{ganzfried_sandholm_2011,chakraborty_stone_2014,silver_2016,mealing_shapiro_2017}\citep{ganzfried_sandholm_2011,chakraborty_stone_2014,silver_2016,mealing_shapiro_2017} or classification \shortcites{abdul-rahman_2000,schadd_2007,iglesias_2010}\citep{abdul-rahman_2000,schadd_2007,iglesias_2010}, restrictive assumptions often need to be made that require some knowledge about the agent that is being modelled.
+Further developments in the identification of irrational agents will require domain-specific research, where employing combinations of existing methods presents a promising avenue for study.